 - The Client:

-c. shall not, nor shall the Client permit any third party to, reference or link (whether directly or indirectly) to any Provider Website without the prior written consent of the Provider; and
+(c) shall not, nor shall the Client permit any third party to, reference or link (whether directly or indirectly) to any website operated by the Provider or any of its Affiliates without the prior written consent of the Provider; and

 - The Provider reserves the right to charge the Client for any Files made available at a future date.

-- The Provider may review the fees payable for the Data Feed Service on an annual basis and may change such fees by giving notice to the Client.
+- The Data Feed Service Fees are inclusive of one website feed.
+Additional Service Fees apply for any additional website feed.
+The Provider may review the fees payable for the Data Feed Service on an annual basis and may change such fees by giving notice to the Client.